Hidden Dynamics of Massive Activations in Transformer Training: Results

 The predictability analysis presented below uncovers a relationship between transformer architecture and massive activation dynamics.
 We demonstrate that the complex, seemingly chaotic emergence of massive activations during training is actually governed by predictable mathematical relationships that can be controlled through architectural design.
 Specifically, we show how architectural parameters play a role in whether peaks in Equation \ref{eq:ratio} will emerge, their magnitude, and their steady-state behavior—enabling practitioners to architect models with desired massive activation properties from the outset for both further study of massive activations and potentially optimized training dynamics.
 For instance, controlling $\gamma$ could theoretically allow peaks to occur sooner in the training cycle, allowing steady states to be reached sooner.
 However, the relationship between massive activation timing and overall training efficiency requires further investigation.
 Note that the $\lambda$ parameter does effectively control whether a peak exists, but in practice within the Pythia model family, $\lambda$ always takes a value which allows peak existence, therefore $\gamma$ or $t_0$ would play the largest roles in peak observation.

-The fitted models in the predictability analysis showed strong fit characteristics for certain variables (see Table \ref{tab:model_performance}), such as $A$, $\lambda$, and $K$, while the variables $\gamma$ and $t_0$ showed a slightly weaker performance across all models.
+The fitted models in the predictability analysis showed strong fit characteristics for certain variables (see Table \ref{tab:model_performance}), such as $\lambda$, and $K$, while the variables $A$, $\gamma$ and $t_0$ showed a slightly weaker performance across all models.
 Table \ref{tab:model_performance} shows the performance of various standard machine learning algorithms in predicting the values of parameters in Equation \ref{eq:lognorm} using only features constructed using architectural specifications for various models within the Pythia family.
 In most cases we fit the models to transformed features due to large outliers which can easily skew predictions for most model types.
 Additionally, target variables were isolated such that other variables in the equation were not used as predictors to help isolate the effects of the architecture from the fitted equation.
 Below, we offer an in-depth analysis of key features and their fits, as well as key explainability measures the top models (shown in bold in Table \ref{tab:model_performance}) were able to determine using a SHAP and PDP feature analysis.
 This interpretability analysis gives us a way to control the value of the behaviors of our MA ratio (Equation \ref{eq:ratio}) using purely architectural design patterns.
-We focus on parameters $\gamma$ and $K$ due to their large impact in determination of the massive activation evolution during a training cycle.
-As noted above, parameter $\lambda$ does determine theoretic existence of a peak, but in practice (at least within the Pythia family) it is always within the correct range for real solutions, so discussion is not centered on its relationship to the model architecture. $A$ and $t_0$ form amplitudes and fixed offsets of the peak and are less impactful, omit their discussion for brevity.
-Table \ref{tab:feature_definitions} provides interpretable definitions of various features used in the predictive ML models.
-Note that raw features are not used to avoid having direct dependency on specific models with the Pythia family; we primarily focus on normalized features to increase applicability more widely across the model family, in general.
-We also note that the architectural design choices within the Pythia model family do not have high degrees of variation, and often a particular feature scales proportionally to model size.
-So machine learning models fit using this architectural distribution could have trouble generalizing.
+We focus on parameters $\lambda$ and $K$ due to their strong fits.